Asset Management of the Interconnection of Wind Turbines

 The objectives of the GADIA project are as follows:

-Transformers: Develop detectors for on-line monitoring of dielectric liquid degradation in distribution transformers using sensors developed in-house.
+Transformers: Development of detectors for on-line monitoring of dielectric liquid degradation in distribution transformers using in-house developed sensors

-Cells with vacuum interrupters: Develop an integrated “on-line” monitoring system of the degree of vacuum in the switches installed in medium-voltage cells.
+Cells with vacuum interrupters: Development of an integrated “on-line” monitoring system of the degree of vacuum in the switches installed in medium-voltage cells

 Ceit's role in the project